 The family would like to thank Schaffer Funeral Home, CHP Hospice, Filling Homes, and Trinity Lutheran Church for their care of Cindy.

-To send flowers to the family or plant a tree in memory of Cynthia Ann Brownson, please visit our floral store.
+To send flowers to Cynthia's family, please visit our floral store.

 270 Neva Dr, Wauseon OH 43567